Career & Technical Education

 The Healthful Living Education program promotes behaviors that contribute to a healthful lifestyle and improved quality of life for all students.
 The Healthful Living Education curriculum supports and reinforces the goals and objectives of its two major components – health and physical education.

-For math standards, math teachers' websites, and additional resources, please go to www.gatormath.weebly.com.
+For more information about the Green Level Mathematics department, course standards, teacher websites, and additional resources, please go to www.gatormath.weebly.com.

 The Science Department at Green Level High School strives to increase students’ scientific literacy and empower them with the communication, collaboration, and critical thinking skills necessary to creatively navigate an ever-changing world.
 Students must complete three science courses for graduation: Biology (Academic or Honors), Earth/Environmental Science (Academic, Honors, or AP), and a physical science course (Physical Science, Chemistry (Academic or Honors), or Physics (Academic, Honors, or AP)).